topwebworks/nextjs-brettsnyder/src/app/projects/content/personal-portfolio/project.md

 1. **Homepage:** After my concept phase with working look and feel, I added nav and footer components to layout.
 Header is sticky glass.
 I liked the glass blur there but felt it too distracting with the content panels, mainly used rgba.
 Added placeholder latest blog cards and fine-tuned the hover effects.
 They will be pulled in dynamically later.
 Timeline added a splash of color, but mostly mapped static content.

    Here I had to face issues from running the latest version of Next.js and React bugs.
 Service worker, cache, and Edge browser, and latest Tailwind had bugs galore.
 I almost gave in and went back to old stable versions.
 But I knew they will depreciate soon, so stuck with it.
 I had to remove Tailwind and created my own utilities classes.
 I admit, my framework versions were released a couple weeks ago, so was not surprised.
+Edit: Realized Vercel Edge CDN makes my Service Worker layer redundant, so I removed it.
+Network shows improvement.

 2. **About Page:** Since the homepage was done, I followed that approach, but did not want all the animated orbs on my background, so created a configurable background component depending on page it is used.
 Mostly went with one top left orb with motion, the rest static.
 Then replaced my Homepage background with that background component.